reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 -	*GUI independent*: Hyperty should not provide Graphical User Interfaces. *to be clarified*
 -	*APIs*: A Hyperty can expose Javascript APIs within the runtime environment that can to be used by web applications

 While designing and specifying service logics, it should be noted that Hyperties are not suitable for all use cases.
-In some case, making use of a simple resusable JavaScript file as library may suffice.
-The next section explaines the criteria under which the decision to use a Hyperty or not could apply.
+In some case, making use of a simple reusable JavaScript file as library may suffice.
+The next section explains the criteria under which the decision to use a Hyperty or not could apply.

 ### Criteria to use the Hyperty Concept

 These are guidelines to help developers decide if they should provide specific service logic as Hyperty or via a simple JavaScript library.
 Consider these as guidelines and not misinstruction.
-Before you embark on a new feature development, ask yourself the following questions:* Is the feature delivery directly associated with a user?* Does the feature delivery involve communication between users?* Is the feature modular and reusbale on different applications?* Can the feature be delivered and developed by different stakeholders (i.e domain specific implementation)?
+Before you embark on a new feature development, ask yourself the following questions:

+* Is the feature delivery directly associated with a "User" (e.g. Human beings, physical objects, physical spaces, organizations)?
+* Does the feature delivery involve communication between "Users"?
+* Is the feature modular and reusable on different applications?
+* Can the feature be delivered and developed by different stakeholders (i.e domain specific implementation)?

 If the answers to the above questions are "YES" then most likely, you should go for the Hyperty Concept.
+Some examples are:

+* Video Chat between human beings;
+* a Human-being or a Data Analysis service collecting data from sensors in a Room.
+* ..

 The reTHINK Service Framework is what you want to look at next.
 The Service Framework provides APIs for developers to facilitate the development of Hyperties.

 ### Getting Started with the Service Framework